 Curriculum Statement 2019-2020

 At Sacred Heart Primary School, we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
+Each subject area is underpinned by the school vision.

 The National Curriculum is delivered using an integrated topic approach and assessed against the curriculum objectives.
 We have designed a clear cycle of History, Science and Geography approach to each topic.
 This model enables learners to experience an enriched curriculum to deepen their knowledge and understanding.
 Assessment for learning is embedded, to track the children and adjust teaching, ensuring all children are progressing.
 Sticky Knowledge Mats are used within each curriculum area and pupils revisit key knowledge regularly to ensure life-long learning takes place.
 Children are challenged and those who find some aspects more difficult, are appropriately supported, so that they too are enabled to experience success.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.
 The Catholic ethos, underpins the curriculum, teaching and learning and development of our school community.